coletdjnz/yt-dlp-youtube-oauth2/README.md

 ## Usage

-Enable oauth with `--extractor-args youtube:oauth`.
+Enable oauth with `--extractor-args youtube:use_oauth2`.

 On first run you will be prompted to authorize yt-dlp to access your YouTube account.
 > [youtube+oauth] Please visit  https://www.google.com/device  and enter code XXXX-YYYY